lilyaesthetics

 Is BioTe Right for You?

-While BioTe can be beneficial, it is not suitable for everyone.
-Consultation with a healthcare provider is essential to determine if BHRT is appropriate based on individual health status and osteoporosis risk factors.
+Although BioTe hormone therapy offers substantial advantages, it isn’t suitable for everyone.
+Consulting with a licensed medical provider is crucial for determining if BHRT is appropriate based on your personal health profile and risk factors.

 Who May Benefit?